JanAxelsson/JanAxelsson.github.io/docs/index.md

-### The aim with *imlook4d* is to be
+### The aim with ”imlook4d" is to

--   easy to extend with own scripts in MATLAB (two extra lines integrates your script with imlook4d GUI)
+-   be easy to extend with own scripts in MATLAB (two extra lines integrates your script with imlook4d GUI)

--   reads all standard radiological formats (DICOM, Nifti, Analyze, ECAT…)
+-   read standard radiological formats (DICOM, Nifti, Analyze, ECAT…)

--   4D viewer, with VOI analysis, and pharmaco-kinetic modelling

--   integrates with SPM and ImageJ